ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

 ## Update data

-The PATCH request attempts to overwrite the values of data items.
+The UPDATE request attempts to overwrite the values of data items.

 Data items prefixed with `s` will be stored in persistent memory, so it is not allowed to change settings periodically.
 Only data of with `w` prefix can be changed regularly.